yago-mendoza/decypher-genetic-algorithm/README.md

 In addition, you have the option to **dynamically adjust the mutation rate parameter** during execution using the `+` and `-` keys.
 This feature provides a clear and intuitive way to study the effects of mutations and can be particularly useful for optimizing the solution in real-time.
 Furthermore, you can reset the mutation rate to its default value by pressing the `r` key.

+At every execution, the result of every generation will be stored at the `results.json` file in the `data/output` directory.

 ## Testing

 The project includes a suite of tests that can be run using the following command: